If you want to be on the program, the email address, lrushbow at EIBnet.com.

 Employers will look at them and see this is a sign of their behavior, and they're going to lose some of their skills.

-Anseca, who has been out of work three months, swears that won't be her as long as the job is a right fit.
+Vonseca, who has been out of work three months, swears that won't be her as long as the job is a right fit.

-I wouldn't want to take some.
+I wouldn't want to take something.

 What is this?

-After creaming people who refuse jobs, she's saying I wouldn't want to take something just to take it.
+After creaming people who refuse jobs, she's saying, I wouldn't want to take something just to take it.

-Unbelievable that this made the local eyeball news.
+Oh, well, unbelievable that this made the local eyeball news.

 Unemployment benefits may be adding to job seekers' laziness.

-You've got to understand, folks, this is Palm Beach County where laziness is a virtue.
+You got to understand, folks, this is Palm Beach County where laziness is a virtue.

-You know, not knowing how to vote on a butterfly ballot is a sign of a high IQ.
+You know, not knowing how to vote on a butterfly ballot is a sign of a high IQ and a reason to feel sorry for you.

 There's a bunch of lazy slobs out there unwilling to travel 30 miles to go to work.

-Oh well, for those of you who are working and you are busy producing things, particularly documents or pictures, uh, maybe have to do with work or even just personal, you're putting them on your computer.
+Oh, well, for those of you who are working and you are busy producing things, particularly documents or pictures, maybe have to do with work or even just personal.

 Let's say you're even new to computers.